ulid/spec/README.md

 ## Specification

-Below is the current specification of ULID as implemented in this repository.
+Below is the current canonical specification of ULID.

-*Note: the binary format has not been implemented in JavaScript as of yet.*
+The reference implementation is available [here](https://github.com/ulid/javascript) in JavaScript.
+It does not implement the binary representation.

 ```
  01AN4Z07BY      79KA1307SR9X4MV3